centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 ![image](../assets/administration/oidc-authorizations.png)

-Configure authorization management:
+[Grant users rights](../administration/access-control-lists.md) by linking them to [access groups](../administration/access-control-lists.md#creating-an-access-group):

-- **Contact group** : select a contact group to which users will be automatically added when they connect to the Centreon interface.
+- **Contact group**: select a contact group to which users will be automatically added when they connect to the Centreon interface.
-- **Authorization key** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get the list of groups.
-When this parameter is not filled in, the value **groups** will be taken into account by default.
+- **Authorization key**: defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get the list of groups the user belongs to.
+When this parameter is not filled in, the value **groups** will be taken into account by d
-- Then define pairs between a value of the **Authorization key** and a Centreon **ACL group** to add rights to the user when connecting to the interface.
+- Pair a value for the **Authorization key** with a Centreon **ACL group** so that the user is granted the corresponding rights when connecting to the interface.

 > Each time the user logs in, authorization management is reinitialized to take into account information from the identity provider.